-So far the focus has been the upper tail of the MSA distribution.
-Next we look at the entire distribution of MSAs.
+So far, our focus has been on the upper tail of the MSA distribution.
+Next, we look at the entire distribution of MSAs.
 It is known in the literature that Zipf plots of MSAs tend to exhibit a concave shape when the lower tail of the distribution is included.
-(See for example, Rossi-Hansberg and Wright (2007)).
+(See, for example, Rossi-Hansberg and Wright [2007].)
 When a Zipf's plot is not a straight line, a standard density plot of the distribution can be more revealing than a Zipf's plot.
-As a segue into looking at the whole distribution, we first illustrate in the top panel of Figure 4 a density plot (histogram) of log population for just the upper tail, the 135 highest population MSAs.
-Also illustrated in the plot is the best fitting normal curve.
-Clearly the bell curve shape of the normal does not fit well the distribution within the top 135 MSAs.
+As a segue into looking at the whole distribution, we first illustrate in panel A of figure 3.4 a density plot (histogram) of log population for just the upper tail, the 135 highest population MSAs.
+Also illustrated in the plot is the best-fitting normal curve.
+Clearly, the bell-curved shape of the normal does not fit the distribution within the top 135 MSAs very well.
 Rather, a Pareto distribution is a good fit here.
-With the Pareto, the density is a straight line that is strictly decreasing; the smaller the units, the more of them there are.
+With the Pareto, the density is a straight line that is strictly decreasing; the smaller the units, the more units there are.